baumanab/udacity_intro_machinelearning_project/README.md

 ```
 - POI label: [‘poi’] (boolean, represented as integers)

+#### Outliers ####

 Exploratory data analysis (scatter plot of scaled bonus vs. salary) revealed five outliers, one of which was eliminated from the data set.

-Outliers:
-•	TOTAL:  Extreme outlier for numerical features, consisting of spreadsheet summary artifact
+-	TOTAL:  Extreme outlier for numerical features, consisting of spreadsheet summary artifact
-•	Four high rollers, including Lay and Skilling:  While their values are extreme, these are legitimate values of actual POIs, so they were not eliminated.
+-	Four high rollers, including Lay and Skilling:  While their values are extreme, these are legitimate values of actual POIs, so they were not eliminated.
-•	One other data point was eliminated (THE TRAVEL AGENCY IN THE PARK) because it does not represent a person, and therefore can’t be a POI, leaving 144 data points.
+-	One other data point was eliminated (THE TRAVEL AGENCY IN THE PARK) because it does not represent a person, and therefore can’t be a POI, leaving 144 data points.

 While there is missing data, caution was observed in making any changes that might bias the models, therefore no effort was made to fill or impute values.